 An integral part of the Field Education program for all students at Moody Bible Institute occurs in FE-4400 Ministry Internship.
-The Field Education Department works in conjunction with the academic chairs to provide an intense, focused internship with a Christian organization that directly utilizes the training the student has received during his or her undergraduate enrollment.
+The Department of Field Education works in conjunction with the academic chairs to provide an intense, focused internship with a Christian organization that directly utilizes the training the student has received during his or her undergraduate enrollment.